parkerlreed/Partools/README.md

 shoot - Screenshot script that auto uploads to imgur then copies the URL to the clipboard.
 Notifies after completion.

+loobp - script to enable playback of default mic in pulseaudio.
+Run to enable.
+Run to disable.

 ========

 Everything requires yad, a much improved version of zenity.
 You can get yad from